Skip to content

 PropTypeDefaultDescription

-apiKeystringYour Circadify API key (ck_test_* or ck_live_*).
+apiKeystringYour Circadify API key (ck_live_*).
 Required.

 onProgress(progress: ProgressEvent) => voidGlobal callback for scan progress updates.